scriptcs/scriptcs/README.md

 This will launch a web api host.

 # How it works
 scriptcs relies on Rosyln for loading loose C# script files.
-It will automatically discover nuget packages local to the app and load the bnaries.
+It will automatically discover nuget packages local to the app and load the binaries.

 # What's next
 * Adding support for recipes which automatically import pre-baked sets of pacakages as well as default using statements.